markus41/portfolio/README.md

 See [docs/logging.md](docs/logging.md) for details.

+## 📊 Metrics

+When `PROMETHEUS_PUSHGATEWAY` is set, the API records the number of requests and their latencies.
+A middleware pushes these metrics to the configured Prometheus Pushgateway using the lightweight `PrometheusPusher` utility.
+Read [docs/metrics.md](docs/metrics.md) for a full description.

 ## 📐 Environment Variables

 The system relies on a number of environment variables for API keys and service